 Steps on transporting a Vespa in a van

 - Secure the ramp onto the van with a tie-down strap.
-Most vans have a tow bar which you can use.
+Most vans have a tow bar that you can use.
 If you feel that you are strong enough, you can also choose to lift the Vespa up with two people.
 The back of the van is usually not that high.
 One should be standing in the van, while the other gives the handles to him or her.
-The front-wheel should be in the van by now.
+The front wheel should be in the van by now.
 Once the person in the van is holding the handles, the other walks to the back of the Vespa and lifts it up.
 By pushing and pulling the Vespa will be wheeled in.
 Remember a modern Vespa can be extremely heavy, unlike a classic.